Living an INFJ life full of possibility.

 Hi, I'm Leslie and I'm an INFJ, too.
 When I first read the profile for the INFJ personality type, I’m pretty sure my jaw dropped.
 There it was, all laid out on the screen in front of me.
 Not only the things I show the world, but also the things I’d never tell anyone.
 The comfort I felt in knowing there were others like me was incredible.

 As much comfort as I got from reading the INFJ profile, I didn’t immediately achieve radical self-acceptance.
 It was, though, the start of my journey.
-And now, I want to help you move past those things you’re struggling with and that keep you stuck.
+And now, I want to empower to you move past those things you’re struggling with and that keep you stuck.
 I want to help you see possibility and to uncover your incredible INFJ potential.
 Are you ready?

 Some things about me...

 - I love salted dark chocolate, specifically from Theo’s in Seattle.
 Sooo good.

 - I’m generally very much into healthy eating, but my (recently discovered) guilty pleasure is Coconut Bliss dairy-free ice cream!

 - I drink tea, not coffee.
 I don’t really have the patience to develop a taste for something.
 I’ve had probably 3 sips of coffee in my lifetime and each confirmed its disgusting taste.